w3f/polkadot-spec/docs/chap-runtime-api.md

 ### -sec-num- `TransactionPaymentApi_query_info` {#sect-rte-transactionpaymentapi-query-info}

 Returns information of a given extrinsic.
-This function is not aware of the internals of an extrinsic, but only interprets the extrinsic as some encoded value and accounts for its weight and length, the Runtime’s extrinsic base weight and the current fee multiplier.
+This function is not aware of the internals of an extrinsic, but only interprets the extrinsic as some encoded value and accounts for its weight and length, the Runtime’s extrinsic base weight, and the current fee multiplier.

 This function can be used by the Polkadot Host implementation when it seems appropriate, such as for the JSON-RPC API as described in [Section -sec-num-ref-](chap-runtime-api#sect-json-rpc-api).